Rubber Room (Law & Order): Reception

 In its original American broadcast, "Rubber Room" was viewed by an estimated 7.60 million households with a 1.9 rating/5% share in the 18-49 demographic.

 Mike Hale of The New York Times called it "the best finale of all", saying, "There was the show that ended with its cast in the buffet line for heaven, and the show that ended with its homicidal hero on his way to retirement at the beach.
 And then there was the best finale of all: the show that ended with a very sick police lieutenant excusing herself to take a phone call and getting good news.
-The last episode of Law & Order written and directed by the show’s longtime executive producer Rene Balcer, was finished before the series’s cancellation was announced this month.
+The last episode of Law & Order written and directed by the show’s longtime executive producer René Balcer, was finished before the series’s cancellation was announced this month.
 Yet it managed to be an entirely appropriate send-off, and its low-key last moments were more moving and honestly emotional than the endings of Lost and 24, shows whose finales received much more attention."

 Ken Tucker of Entertainment Weekly gave the episode a positive review, saying "That’s why Law & Order in eternal reruns is so comforting.
 You can enjoy episodes even when you remember the case or the outcome, because you want to immerse yourself in that Law & Order feeling that didn’t insult your intelligence."